 Most visitors to Accra do not encounter problems, but it is always worth taking basic precautions.
 Avoid carrying large amounts of money and stick to known tourist destinations.
 Thefts may occur at beaches, ATMs and at the airport.
 Confirm the driver’s ID if being picked up at the airport.

-When to fly to Accra
+Best Time to Fly to Accra

 Getting around Accra

-Accra’s attractions are quite spread out, so hiring a car and driver for the day can work out to be a money saver.
+Accra’s attractions are quite spread out, so renting a car and driver for the day can work out to be a money saver.
 Bigger car hire companies have offices at larger hotels and at Labadi Beach.
 Taxis can be flagged down and prices should be negotiated beforehand.
 Tro-tros are public minibuses and cheap, but they are frequently overcrowded and often slow.